Available To Serve You Nationwide On All Federal Cases

 Agents can execute search warrants whether you’re present or not, though they must leave a copy of the warrant and inventory.
 Your absence doesn’t invalidate the search, but it prevents you from monitoring the agent’s conduct or asserting your rights during execution.

 Only if the warrant specifically includes vehicles or if they have separate probable cause for vehicle searches.
-Cars parked on the property aren't automatically searchable just because agents have a warrant for the residence.
+Cars parked on the property aren’t automatically searchable just because agents have a warrant for the residence.
+Vehicles parked on the street may not be included in the search unless the warrant specifically authorizes it.

 Yes, agents can detain occupants for safety and to prevent evidence destruction during warrant execution, according to Michigan v.
 Summers.
 However, detention must be reasonable and cannot extend beyond the search duration.